 First impressions are everything.
 And, the first thing your potential future tenants will see is your yard.
 The outside of your house is just as important as the inside.
 This is another factor which can improve your rental profits if it is taken care of properly.
 So, upgrade your yard.

 However, you cannot use just any plants.
-You have to take your tenants into consideration.
-Although many people would appreciate a nice yard, many will also be frightened because of all the work that needs to be done.
+You must take your tenants into consideration.
+Although many people would appreciate a nice yard, many will also be frightened by all the work that needs to be done.
 So, choose plants that are native and that require little water and little care.
 Stay away from natural lawns, tropical plants or any high-maintenance features.
 These can be a big waste of money.
-Do research and see what both appealing as well as low maintenance is.
+Do some research to see what can be appealing while also being easy to maintain.

 Summer’s heat, wind, and sporadic rain are tough on a lawn, but this article will hopefully give you some simple tips on how to improve your green-space.
 Let's read on.